voyd-lang/voyd/docs/README.md

 # Void Language Maintainer Docs

-Docs intended for maintainers of the void language
+Docs intended for maintainers of the voyd language